Joanne Woodward: Film stardom

 In 1972, Woodward starred in The Effect of Gamma Rays on Man-in-the-Moon Marigolds.
-For this performance as a mother estranged from her daughters, (one of them played by her actual daughter, Nell) she won the Best Actress Award at the Cannes Film Festival.
+For this performance as a single mother challenged by her daughters (one of them played by her actual daughter, Nell), she won the Best Actress Award at the Cannes Film Festival.
 She then starred in the mid-life crisis drama Summer Wishes, Winter Dreams (1973), written by Stewart Stern, for which she received another Oscar nomination for Best Actress.

-Woodward was to have co-starred with Robert Shaw in Strindberg's Dance of Death at Lincoln Center in 1974, but withdrew from the production during rehearsals.
-"New York puts a pressure on you that I don't react well to, with the critics and all that", she later said.
+Woodward was to have co-starred with Robert Shaw in Strindberg's The Dance of Death at Lincoln Center in 1974, but withdrew from the production during rehearsals.
+"New York puts a pressure on you that I don't react well to, with the critics and all that," she later said.
 "I like to act in a relaxed atmosphere."

-Woodward supported Burt Reynolds in The End (1978), and as the 70s progressed did more television drama.
+Woodward supported Burt Reynolds in The End (1978), and as the '70s progressed did more television drama.
 She did A Christmas to Remember (1979) on TV.
 The decade ended with The Streets of L.A.
 (1979).
 Woodward also directed an episode of Family in 1979.
 For TV, she appeared in Come Back, Little Sheba (1977) with Laurence Olivier, and See How She Runs (1978).
 The latter won her an Emmy.

 Woodward's credits in the 1980s included The Shadow Box (1980), directed by Newman, and Crisis at Central High (1981) for TV.
 She also returned to Broadway for Candida (1981–1982), a production directed by Michael Cristofer that was filmed in 1982.
 She starred in Harry & Son (1984), again directed by and co-starring Newman, and some television films, Passions (1984) and Do You Remember Love (1985).
 Woodward also did some screenwriting and direction at this time, for instance writing and directing a 1982 production of Shirley Jackson's story Come Along with Me; and starred in The Glass Menagerie (1987).

 Woodward also found critical success on the small screen.
 She won Emmy Awards for her work as an actress on See How She Runs (1978) and Do You Remember Love?
 (1985).
 As a producer, she won another Emmy for Broadway's dreamers: The Legacy of the Group Theater in 1990.
 Woodward also returned to TV to do "The 80 Yard Run" for Playhouse 90.